Hoogashaga/Batch-Prediction/README.md

 The application uses the Gemini API for natural language processing and provides a user-friendly interface for interacting with video content.

-## Demo

-A demo video showcasing the application's features is available in the `demo` directory.

 ## Components